Why Did My Car Insurance Go Up?

 File a complaint

-If you believe the rate increase is unjustified and discussions with your insurer haven't resolved the issue, you can file a complaint with your state's insurance department.
+If your rate increase seems unjustified and your insurer won't help, file a complaint with your state's insurance department.

 giveMoney icon